Is It Safe to Eat Octopus While Pregnant?

 Is Octopus a Sea Food?

 Seafood includes sea fish, crustaceans, and cephalopods.
 Due to their diversity as a food group, it can be confusing to classify them as safe to eat by a pregnant woman.
 The octopus is a mollusk and belongs to the cephalopod family and is classified generically as “shellfish” even though it lacks a shell.
-A well-cooked octopus gives a similar taste and consistency as lobster.
+A well-cooked octopus has a taste and consistency similar to lobster.

 Like most shellfish, an octopus must be thoroughly cooked to make it safe for pregnant women to eat.
 Since it doesn’t have a strong flavor, it can take on the same smell and texture as the decadent shellfish.
 Most often, the meat of the octopus is influenced by the ingredients used when cooking it, which is why most restaurants serve it with a sauce for added zest.